vietlq/PySmile/README.md

 * Create round, square thumbnails, ...
 * Generate images for Facebook Open Graph and Twitter Card

-Without simple and affective tools, you won't be able to accomplish those tasks efficiently.
+Without simple and effective tools, you won't be able to accomplish those tasks efficiently.
 I create a too called [**PySmile**](https://github.com/vietlq/PySmile) that does automated conversion for you.
 The tool is a command line Python script and will add GUI soon.

 ## Features